priyanmuthu/priyanmuthu.github.io/_pages/about.md

 Why HCI?
 ---
 Interactivity is a key concern in interface design.
 I'm form India, where technological penetration, though rising, is not as high as other developed countries.
-This is due to many reasons like literacy, economic buying power etc. But the main concern is usability.
-Traditional design in tech products is not inclusive to all ages and demographics (this is even without considering differently-abled people).
-I believe judiciously designed interfaces can bring a cohesive experience to all.
-I have worked on many projects challenge the traditional ways of interacting with a system.
-I'm currently exploring Machine Learning and IoT, and I believe these small intelligent devices powered by efficient ML algorithms can change the way we interact with the world.
+This is due to many reasons like literacy, cultural differences, age etc. But the main concern is usability.
+My vision is to develop tools and interfaces that can transcend human diversity.
+I'm currently exploring the coalition of Machine Learning and HCI, which I believe can change the way we interact with the world.
 {: .text-justify}

 Art